roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Dynamic visibility of buttons based on game state
 - "Skip Word" button available before revealing all answers
 - "Retry" button appears after all answers are revealed

+### 4.11 Sound System
+- Provides audio feedback for key game events to enhance user engagement
+- Includes five distinct sound types:
+  1. Valid Word Sound: Played when a user enters a correct word
+  2. Invalid Word Sound: Played when a user enters an incorrect word
+  3. Scenario Success Sound: Played when a user completes a scenario perfectly
+  4. Scenario Complete Sound: Played when a user finishes a scenario but doesn't meet all success criteria
+  5. Hint Requested Sound: Played when a user asks for a hint
+- Sound toggle control in the Settings menu allows users to easily turn sounds on or off
+- Sound preferences are remembered between sessions
+- Ensures only one sound plays at a time to avoid audio overlap

 ## 5. Technical Requirements